farsonic/psm_agent/README.md

 - How hosts behave in different environments (via `role` / `status`)
 - Agent uptime and system health reporting

-It’s designed to be lightweight, secure, and extensible for modern observability.

 ---

 ## 📄 License